 Autoimmune connective tissue diseases may present with similar features, making diagnosis difficult.
 Possible diagnoses may include:

 - Mixed connective tissue disease

 ANA with reflex by immunofluorescent assay (IFA) (based on ANA patterns) may help in distinguishing between diseases.

 Antigen/antibody complexes affect a variety of organs in connective tissue diseases, which frequently leads to a multisystem disease presentation.
 ANA antibodies are the most common antibodies and may precede the onset of connective tissue disease.
-While certain antibodies may show specificity for certain diseases (eg, SSA 52, SSA 60, and SSB antibodies for Sjögren syndrome), ANA antibodies are not specific for connective tissue disease and may also be associated with infectious diseases, cancers, other autoimmune disorders (eg, autoimmune liver disease), and advanced age, and may even be present in healthy patients.
+Although certain antibodies may show specificity for certain diseases (eg, SSA 52, SSA 60, and SSB antibodies for Sjögren syndrome), ANA antibodies are not specific for connective tissue disease and may also be associated with infectious diseases, cancers, other autoimmune disorders (eg, autoimmune liver disease), and advanced age, and may even be present in healthy patients.

-Dual or mixed pattern may indicate disease overlap.
+A dual or mixed pattern may indicate disease overlap.
 Visit the International Consensus on Antinuclear Antibody Patterns website for additional information about pattern and disease associations.

 - Dual or mixed patterns will not be reflexed; additional testing for dual or mixed patterns should be determined by the ordering physician